bschwede/linkenhancer/README.md

   "colors_nocturnal": ".homelink { color: antiquewhite; }"
 }
 ```
-The key name is set to the theme name, and the value contains one ore more css style rules.
+**Explanation:** The object key name is set to the theme name to be matched, and the value contains one or more css style rules.
+In this example we have a fallback rule with key `*` that matches all themes unless there is a specific key.
 Theme *colors* is a special case, where we also have palettes.
 In order to address this combination the key is set to `theme name_palette name`.
+The Key *colors* matches to all subthemes.

 Just activate the option "Output of debug information on the JS console" in order to figure out the correct values.

 <a name="patches"></a>